Home > Camino Portuguese Coastal Guide > Walking from Porto to Santiago

 You’ll have some more forest walk before dropping down into Redondela.
 A busy popular town with all services and lots of pilgrim accommodation.
 There is a wide range of restaurants and bars but I will give a quick mention to DeCalle in Redondela.
 We’ve eaten here a few times and always been happy with the food.

-My Favourite Places to stay in Redondela: click the green text to book your bed
+My Favourite Places to stay in Redondela

 Today you walk through the Galician town of Arcade; spend some time exploring the waterfront of this little town as it’s beautiful.
 And Arcade is famous throughout Spain for it’s seafood and Oysters.
 The only problem is that the diversion takes you away from the Camino.
 If you can spare the time and the extra kilometre it’s worth the walk.